frederic-perez/AmE-dictionary/data/dictionary.md

 __ochlophobia__ _n_ :astonished: An abnormal fear of crowds.
 __ochre__ _n_ (ocher)
 __ocotillo__ _n_ _Syn_ coachwhip, Fouquieria splendens, Jacob’s staff, vine cactus
+__October surprise__ _n_ A major event, occurring shortly before a presidential election, which influences the result.
 __October__ _n_ [:scroll: Like its neighboring months September, November, and December, the month of October kept its numerical name, even after Julius Caesar expanded the calendar year from 10 months to 12.]
 __octogenarians__
 __octopi__ _n pl_ A plural of octopus.